 - December 2022: During floods, there is a need to keep people out of harm’s way.
 What are ways watershed professionals and watershed groups can engage a larger diversity of people in their communities and raise broader awareness about flooding and climate change?
 Nancy Wedwick, president of Coon Creek Community Watershed Council Inc., and Bob Micheel, Monroe County Land Conservation Department Director, kicked off this discussion.

-- November 2022: Kim Meyer, watershed programs coordinator/agronomist for Madison Metropolitan Sewerage District, will kicked off with this: While we know urban practices have a much smaller impact on water quality than agricultural practices in some places, how can we make the case to local leaders and “higher ups” that change in urban areas is still important?
+- November 2022: Kim Meyer, watershed programs coordinator/agronomist for Madison Metropolitan Sewerage District, will kicked us off with this: While we know urban practices have a much smaller impact on water quality than agricultural practices in some places, how can we make the case to local leaders and “higher ups” that change in urban areas is still important?
 What outreach, messaging, and funding approaches could justify the effort and demonstrate that we’re all in this together?

-- October 2022: Becca Trueman, watershed coordinator for Oldham County in Kentucky, kicked off with this: How can new watershed coordinators learn about key collaborators’ roles and what partners can do what, and then how can they integrate that information into watershed plans?
+- October 2022: Becca Trueman, watershed coordinator for Oldham County in Kentucky, kicked us off with this: How can new watershed coordinators learn about key collaborators’ roles and what partners can do what, and then how can they integrate that information into watershed plans?

 - September 2022: The Speed Networking edition